 What to Look for When Buying a Blender at Walmart

-Many blenders come with to-go drink cups, with food processor attachments, or with other accessories.
+Many blenders come with to-go drink cups, food processor attachments, or with other accessories.
 If you need those accessories, getting them along with the blender is a bonus.
-But if you’ll never use those accessories, they’re just going to take up storage space and gather dust.
+But if you’ll never use them, they’re just going to take up storage space and gather dust.

 Why Trust The Spruce Eats?